k2datascience/ds-foundations/2-nosql-scraping.md

 Please complete the exercises throughout the first book.
 You will often have to use web scraping to obtain data on the internet throughout the bootcamp.

-[A beginner / intermediate reference book](resources/web_scraping_with_python.pdf).
-Note: The code is in Python 2.7, so you will have to make some changes
+[A beginner / intermediate reference book](resources/web_scraping_with_python.pdf). **Right-click and Save Link As...** Note: The code is in Python 2.7, so you will have to make some changes to the code.

 ---